TypeScript Backend Frameworks Compared

 8. WebMCP is a parallel client-side dimension

 This article’s MCP analysis is server-side: a procedure becomes a tool an agent calls over HTTP/stdio.
-WebMCP — a W3C Draft Community Group Report (2026-02-10) , shipping behind a feature flag in Chrome 146 stable (since 2026-03-10) and expected in Edge within 1–2 Chromium releases — flips that: the browser exposes tools via navigator.modelContext, so an agent inherits the user’s authenticated session and DOM context rather than calling the backend.
+WebMCP — a W3C Draft Community Group Report from the Web Machine Learning Community Group (first published August 2025, updated continuously; not a W3C Standard and not on the Standards Track) — flips that: the browser exposes tools via document.modelContext, so an agent inherits the user’s authenticated session and DOM context rather than calling the backend.
+It’s available behind an experimental flag in Chrome Canary (146+) — not on the stable channel — with a formal origin trial expected around Chrome 149.
+Microsoft co-edits the spec, so Edge is a likely follower, though no ship date is announced.

-The npm ecosystem already includes @mcp-b/webmcp-polyfill and @mcp-b/webmcp-types (polyfill + TS types for the spec), @webmcp-auto-ui/core (polyfill + Streamable HTTP client), @mcp-b/webmcp-local-relay (iframe/localhost bridge), auto-webmcp (form-to-tool wrapper), and a third-party orpc-webmcp demo that introspects oRPC routers and registers procedures as browser tools.
+The npm ecosystem already includes @mcp-b/webmcp-polyfill and @mcp-b/webmcp-types (polyfill + TS types for the spec), @webmcp-auto-ui/core (polyfill + Streamable HTTP client), @mcp-b/webmcp-local-relay (iframe/localhost bridge), and auto-webmcp (form-to-tool wrapper).
+A third-party demo (unpublished, in the Mark-Life/webMCP-example repo) introspects oRPC routers and registers procedures as browser tools — a preview of where procedure-as-SSOT frameworks could go.

 This doesn’t replace server-side MCP — agents still need server tools for anything stateful that lives outside the browser tab — but it changes what “AI-tool derivation from a procedure” can mean.
 None of the four 4/4 SSOT frameworks ships a first-party WebMCP bridge yet; for procedure-as-SSOT frameworks, this is the next plausible derivation target.